Isrothy/neominimap.nvim/README.md

   For performance, this plugin creates a minimap buffer for each buffer.
   Since a screen bound is a windowwise thing, it's not impossible to display them by highlights.
-- Focus on minimap.
-  Future updates may break this.

 ## Similar projects